Last updated at Wed, 26 Jul 2023 21:05:14 GMT

 Assessing these services and how they’d perform in a real-world scenario just got easier with results from the first ever MITRE ATT&CK Evaluations for Managed Services.

 Rapid7 MDR was excited to participate in this inaugural evaluation, along with 16 other Managed Service providers.
 We battle adversaries on behalf of our customers every single day, but most of this work goes largely unseen.
-This evaluation was an opportunity to show a wider audience the early detection, accelerated action, and deep partnership engagement that Rapid7 MDR delivers to customers across the globe every day.
+This evaluation was an opportunity to show a wider audience the early detection, accelerated action, and deep partnership engagement that Rapid7's MDR solution delivers to customers across the globe every day.

 And the results speak for themselves.